pierreis/webleak/README.md

 appropriate measures (who said changing your password, and, even better, enable multi-factor authentication?).

 Webleak is a serverless tool running on [Webtask](https://webtask.io) from the folks at [Auth0](https://auth0.com).
-A free plan that offerso mre than enough resources for Webleak is available.
+A free plan that offers more than enough resources for Webleak is available.

 **This software is a proof of concept at the moment**, so notifications are only supported via text message with Twilio, which is cool enough.
 No doubt that you can easily extend to notify you via e-mail, smoke signals or avian carrier if needed.